 Repairing vs. Replacing Roof After Hail Damage

 In most cases, hail damage means a total replacement of a roofing system.
-With metal roofing systems, hail will likely dent the material.
+With metal roofing systems, hail will likely dent the material, However with many metal roofing using the likes of these cut to length profile sheets, replacing any damaged or dented sheets can be done much easier.
 With asphalt shingles and concrete tiles, it will leave visible cracks or bruises in the material.
 The extent of the hail damage will determine if the roof can be repaired, or if the roof needs to be completely replaced.

 How Much Does it Cost to Replace a Roof